Gérard Calvet

 Dom Gérard Calvet (18 November 1927 – 28 February 2008) was a French Catholic abbot and founder of the Sainte Madeleine du Barroux abbey in Le Barroux, France.
-He was considered to be an important figure in contemporary Catholic traditionalism.
+He was considered to be an important figure in contemporary traditionalist Catholicism.

 Early life

 Calvet was born in Bordeaux, Gironde on 18 November 1927.
 He took his vows to become a Benedictine monk in the Benedictine Abbey of Madiran on 4 February 1951.
 Calvet was ordained a Catholic priest on 13 May 1956.
 In 1963 he was sent to help with the foundation of a daughterhouse of his abbey in Tournay, Brazil.

 Upon returning from Brazil in 1968 he found the religious life in the abbey completely changed in the aftermath of the Second Vatican Council.
 Feeling unable to live with those changes he asked for and received the permission to leave the abbey for some time.
 After having spent some time at Fontgombault Abbey and Montrieux Charterhouse, he settled down as a hermit in Bédoin 1970, again with the permission of his superiors.